alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 #### All messages

 This will return all your messages with statuses; they will be displayed in pages of up to 250 messages each.

-Add the following method to your application code:

 ```python
 response = notifications_client.get_all_notifications(template_type, status, reference, older_than)